-– A major roadblock in selecting any BI is always the costs that businesses might incur per license.
-BI tools enlisted in Gartner’s magic quadrant are quite expensive and very few organization adapt them.
-Instead of spending heavily on licenses for a few users, BI practitioners would prefer to adopt the suitable UI frameworks or JS based chart libraries.
+A significant roadblock in selecting any BI is the costs businesses might incur per license.
+BI tools enlisted in Gartner’s magic quadrant are expensive, and few organizations adopt them.
+Instead of spending heavily on permits for a few users, BI practitioners prefer to adopt suitable UI frameworks or JS-based chart libraries.

-– It is very easy to fit chart libraries within the existing frameworks or applications.
-Recently for one of the project, our designer designed UI for an application.
+It is straightforward to fit chart libraries within the existing frameworks or applications.
+Recently, for one of the projects, our designer designed a UI for an application.
 However, due to the limitation on the configurability of the BI tool we were using, we could not sync up the designed dashboard with the rest of the UI.
-We could have synced it easily, had it been any of the chart-based libraries.
+We could have synced it quickly had it been any chart-based library.

-– Many chart libraries offer advanced visualizations like time-series forecasting, geospatial maps along with the traditional donut, funnel, radar, bar, pie, etc. The range is wide!
+Many chart libraries offer advanced visualizations like time-series forecasting, geospatial maps, and the traditional donut, funnel, radar, bar, pie, etc. The range is wide!

-– The data security can be maintained at the script-level i.e., Java, Python, PHP, etc.
+The data security can be maintained at the script level, for example, Java, Python, PHP, etc.

-JS based charting libraries have been in the market for a long time.
-But for the traditional BI tools they have never proved to be a substitute.
-Considering the current scenario, now it can be a tough race though.
+JS-based charting libraries have been in the market for a long time.
+But for the traditional BI tools, they have never proved to be a substitute.
+Considering the current scenario, it can be a tough race, though.
 I believe that the traditional tools will still prevail for a longer time.
-Below are some of the reasons, why I think so:
+Below are some of the reasons why I think so:

 Quick Turnaround time

-– When the business expects a quick turnaround time in terms of the dashboards, developers (like me!) tend to use BI tools like Qlik, PowerBI, Tableau, or any of such READYMADE tools.
-These tools help achieve the objectives in a lesser period compared to charting libraries as it doesn’t expect a lot of scripts to be configured to display a chart.
-The primary reason behind it that many of them have built-in connectivity to all the major data sources.
+When the business expects a quick turnaround time regarding the dashboards, developers (like me!) tend to use BI tools like Qlik, PowerBI, Tableau, or any READYMADE tools.
+These tools help achieve the objectives in a shorter period than charting libraries as it doesn’t expect a lot of scripts to be configured to display a chart.
+The primary reason is that many have built-in connectivity to all the primary data sources.

-– Most of the BI tools are drag-and-drop or require less scripting compared to JS based chart libraries.
+Most BI tools are drag-and-drop or require less scripting than JS-based chart libraries.
 So, it is hassle-free for the developers to achieve the functionality quickly.

-– When it comes to self-service analysis like Saiku Analytics provides, the chart libraries may take a back-step.
-It will require a lot of configurability and modularity of script to get it to the next-level of self-service analysis.
+Regarding self-service analysis like Saiku Analytics provides, the chart libraries may take a back step.
+It will require a lot of configurability and modularity of the script to get it to the next level of self-service analysis.

-– All BI tools provides User or Group level access .
-However, in case of JS based chart libraries, a lot of configuration will be required within the script.
+All BI tools provide User or Group level access.
+However, a lot of configuration will be required within the script in the case of JS-based chart libraries.